julianschill/moonshine/README.md

 # moonshine
 Controlling LEDs from [Klipper](https://www.klipper3d.org) using [LED Control](https://github.com/jackw01/led-control) and a moonraker component.
 This repository contains the files and an installation script.

 ## Installation

+This installation is adapted for MainsailOS, FluiddPi or a setup done by KIAUH.
-To install clone the repository and run the installation script:
+To install, clone the repository and run the installation script:
 ```
 git clone https://github.com/julianschill/moonshine.git
 cd moonshine